jabl/ansible-role-systemd-networking/README.md

 ansible-role-systemd-networking
 ===============================

-Set up a static IP and caching DNS resolver using systemd-networkd and systemd-resolvd.
+Set up a static IP and caching DNS resolver using systemd-networkd and systemd-resolved.

 Requirements
 ------------